tytydraco/yessleep/out/I_Am_Rotting_in_My_Apartment.md

 \_\_

-I thought about my grey-haired mother scolding me from the couch when I told her I was leaving for the city.
+I thought about my mother scolding me from the couch when I told her I was leaving for the city.

 "It's not fair, Daniel," she'd said.
 "How can I take care of you when you're so far away?"